FreePYQ logoFreePYQ

 Explanation:

 The statements establish a hierarchy: peas ⊂ carrots ⊂ turnips.
 Conclusion (I) 'Some turnips are carrots' is true because all carrots are turnips, making some turnips definitely carrots.
 Conclusion (II) 'All peas are turnips' is also true since peas are a subset of carrots, which are entirely within turnips.
-Both conclusions logically follow from the given statements, making option B correct.
+Both conclusions logically follow from the given statements, so option B is correct.

 Question 69